 On this trail you’ll never be too far away from Nottingham Castle itself and the Robin Hood statue.
 Down the years, this district has been a bit hit and miss for watering holes, but some relatively recent additions and rebrands make this compact area well worth a few hours.
 Choose a sunny afternoon or a warm evening to make the most of it.
+Continue reading or download a PDF copy.

 Walk up Maid Marian Way, crossing over at St James’s Street – and up the hill past the Britannia Hotel.
 Ahead of you is the Roundhouse (2), a real treat for history lovers.
 The bar is the former maternity wing of Nottingham General Hospital.
 Along with a healthy selection of ales, a gastro pub menu will fill you up if you need food.